 Unfunded accrued liabilities are amortized by level (principal & interest) percent-of-payroll contributions.
 Actuarial gains or losses for each employer resulting from experience prior to February 28, 2014 are amortized over various closed periods ranging from 15 to 30 years.
 Actuarial gains or losses for each employer resulting from experience on or after February 28, 2014 are amortized over closed 15-year periods.
 Benefit changes adopted by employers are amortized over a closed 20-year period.
 Adoption of the Non-Contributory Refund provision is amortized over a closed 15-year period.
 Initial unfunded accrued liabilities for new employers joining LAGERS are amortized over closed 30-year periods.
-Adopted 2014.
+If a valuation group's UAAL (excluding the UAAL associated with benefit changes) is negative, the valuation group's separate amortization bases (excluding the amortization bases associated with benefit changes) will be combined into one amortization base.
+This amortization base will be amortized over the greater of (i) the valuation group's remaining initial amortization period and (ii) 15 years.
+Adopted 2017.